 St. Rita of Cascia is the patroness of desperate cases.
-Her aged parents were Antonio Mancini and Amata Ferri Mancini, two hard-working peasants of Rocca Porena, a hamlet in the commune of Cascia in Umbria.
+Her aged parents were Antonio Lotti and Amata Ferri Lotti [editor’s note: The author gave the last name as “Mancini”, which was actually the last name of Rita’s husband, so we have corrected this to “Lotti”.], two hard-working peasants of Rocca Porena, a hamlet in the commune of Cascia in Umbria.
 They had been married fifty-three years when Rita was born.
-This event in their advanced age helps one to believe in the legend that an angel appeared to Amata Mancini and told her: "You shall have a daughter and you shall call her Margherita."
+This event in their advanced age helps one to believe in the legend that an angel appeared to Amata and told her: "You shall have a daughter and you shall call her Margherita."
 The good lady, relying solely on divine Providence, did not complain: "If it's God's will, I would prefer a boy, so that he could grow up and care for this farm and for Antonio and for me when we can work no longer."

 The angel's prophecy was fulfilled and a girl was born to Amata and Antonio, May 22, 1381.
 The parents called this miraculous flower, which blossomed in the winter of their lives, Margherita"the pearl."
 The old folks grew young again with the joy that had once been in the hearts of Sts.
 Joachim and Anne.

 As soon as Margherita could walk, she toddled off with her father to the fields.
 She was able to pronounce the names of the domestic animals, the names of the tools, the names of the trees and of the various fruits.
 Once in a while the little girl went with her mother to the mountains to pick berries or to gather herbs.

 The parents could not read, but they knew their prayers, the catechism and the Sunday Gospel.
 They meditated on the Scriptures, and the Gospel stories were engraved upon their untutored minds.